The Ultimate In Birding Tours

 OMAN BIRDING TOUR WITH BAHRAIN: OVERVIEW

-Birdquest’s Oman birding tours explore the safest, friendliest and most enjoyable Middle Eastern birdwatching venue.
+Birdquest’s Oman birding tours with our Bahrain extension explore two of the safest, friendliest and most enjoyable Middle Eastern birdwatching venues.
 Our Oman birding tour turns up a host of resident and migrant specialities.
-These include Jouanin’s Petrel, Persian Shearwater, Socotra Cormorant, Sooty Falcon, Arabian and Sand Partridges, Crab-plover, Sooty Gull, White-cheeked Tern (on occasion), Spotted, Lichtenstein’s and Crowned Sandgrouse, Pallid and Arabian Scops Owls, Arabian Eagle-Owl, Omani (or Hume’s) Owl, Desert Owl (formerly considered to be Hume’s Owl, but now determined to be a different species), Forbes-Watson’s Swift, Arabian Green Bee-eater, Arabian Lark (rare and unpredictable), Plain Leaf, Ménétries’s and Arabian Warblers, Arabian Babbler, Red-tailed, Hume’s, Hooded and Arabian Wheatears, Blackstart, Tristram’s Starling, Arabian, Nile Valley and Palestine Sunbirds, Yemen Serin, Arabian Golden-winged Grosbeak and often the much-sought-after Grey Hypocolius, the sole member of its family.
-The optional short Bahrain birding tour extension adds Egyptian Nightjar and Mourning Wheatear, as well as a certain opportunity to see Grey Hypocolius, and in numbers.
+These include Jouanin’s Petrel, Persian Shearwater, Socotra Cormorant, Sooty Falcon, Arabian and Sand Partridges, Crab-plover, Sooty Gull, White-cheeked Tern (on occasion), Spotted, Lichtenstein’s and Crowned Sandgrouse, Pallid and Arabian Scops Owls, Arabian Eagle-Owl, Omani (or Hume’s) Owl, Desert Owl (formerly considered to be Hume’s Owl, but now determined to be a different species), Egyptian Nightjar, Forbes-Watson’s Swift, Arabian Green Bee-eater, Plain Leaf, Ménétries’s and Arabian Warblers, Arabian Babbler, Red-tailed, Hume’s, Hooded and Arabian Wheatears, Blackstart, Tristram’s Starling, Arabian, Nile Valley and Palestine Sunbirds, Yemen Serin, Arabian Golden-winged Grosbeak and sometimes the much-sought-after Grey Hypocolius, the sole member of its family.
+The optional short Bahrain extension provides a certain opportunity to see a good number of Grey Hypocolius, as well as adding Mourning Wheatear.

 Once a hermit kingdom that let in few outsiders, the wild desert beauty of Oman is legendary.
 With a small population of just two and a half million in a land area of approximately 300,000 square kilometres, Oman is the second largest country in Arabia and is not truly a ‘Gulf State’, having only a tiny section of coastline on the Arabian/Persian Gulf (in an isolated enclave on the Musandam Peninsula).